An Elegant Edwardian Duplex On Sorauren Avenue In Roncesvalles Villageoffered at $1,599,000

 So forgive me, but I’m about to slay you with some serious questions about your property search!

 Are you ready?

 When you picture yourself in your new home, what do you see?
-Do you crave connectivity with your community, but also desire the ability to retreat to a space that's your own personal refuge?
-Is it important that the surroundings beyond your four walls contribute to you and your (future) family's well-being, where your kids can engage with the neighbourhood and feel nurtured by its inclusiveness?
-Do you value being situated in the heart of an urban village, surrounded by amenities and people who enhance the quality - and ease - of your everyday life?
+Do you crave connectivity with your community, but also desire the ability to retreat to a space that’s your own personal refuge?
+Is it important that the surroundings beyond your four walls contribute to your and your (future) family’s well-being, where your kids can engage with the neighbourhood and feel nurtured by its inclusiveness?
+Do you value being situated in the heart of an urban village, surrounded by amenities and people who enhance the quality – and ease – of your everyday life?

 What about the features and feelings of the residence itself?
 Does your ideal version of domestic bliss appeal to your sense of style and tradition simultaneously?
 Is it a large dwelling that offers you flexibility, including having more than one kitchen for your multi-generational family or a place that provides an income supplement until you need more space, or for the later years when an income offset will provide you additional financial security?

 I pose these questions because I believe this stately Edwardian residence – hugged by its community and bursting with vintage charm – may very well be the ideal place to establish roots and grow the next chapter of your life.
 Nestled on an idyllic avenue under a canopy of mature trees that promote a sense of place and peace, this magical multi-optional family-friendly home not only ticks the practical boxes for making a prudent investment but also offers the opportunity to unlock the unlimited potential of making it your family’s Forever Home.